julianandrews/flopferret/README.md

 Download the most recent release [here](https://github.com/JulianAndrews/flopferret/releases).

 ### Linux/OS X
 Installation is currently largely manual.
-You'll need Python2.X.
-You'll need to download and install [pyEval7](https://github.com/JulianAndrews/pyeval7) via `python setup.py install` (or `python setup.py install --user` for single user installation).
-This requires Cython.
-You will also need the `pyparsing` module, and for FlopFerret itself the `pyside` module.
+You'll need Python 2.6 or 2.7 and Cython.
+First get [pyEval7](https://github.com/JulianAndrews/pyeval7).
+After downloading the repo, install pyEval7 with

+    python setup.py install

+or for single-user installation:

+    python setup.py install --user

-All of these modules are available via `easy_install` or `pip`, and also as packages in the Ubuntu repos.
+You will also need to install the `pyparsing` and `pyside` modules.
+Both of these modules and Cython are available via `easy_install` or `pip`, and also as packages in the Ubuntu repos.

 OS X installation is untested, but theoretically should work.
-Let me know if you have any questions/comments.
+Let me know if you have any questions/comments!